ESA Letter Online from Licensed Providers

 Understanding ESA Pet Fees, Rent, and Deposits

 Emotional Support Animals (ESAs) are treated differently than pets under federal housing law.
-This guide explains how pet fees, monthly pet rent, and pet deposits apply to ESAs, when housing providers must waive these charges, and what documentation is typically required under the Fair Housing Act.
+This guide explains how pet fees, pet rent, and pet deposits apply to ESAs, when housing providers must waive these charges, and what documentation is required under the Fair Housing Act.

 Can a Landlord Deny an Emotional Support Animal?